2010 iPod + iPhone Buyers' Guide

 With its extremely large catalog of podcasts, the iTunes Store is the most common place to find podcasts, but you can also easily subscribe to any individual podcast directly.
 Some podcast providers will have links on their own web sites to subscribe in iTunes with one click, or alternatively if you know the direct URL of a podcast you can subscribe manually by selecting Subscribe to Podcast from the iTunes Advanced menu and typing or pasting in the podcast URL.

-iTunes U content, on the other hand, can only be obtained from the iTunes Store itself, although it is also free to download.
-Note that you do not require an iTunes Store account to download either podcasts or iTunes U content, except for any iTunes U content that may be restricted to your own campus.
+iTunes U content, on the other hand, can only be obtained directly from the iTunes Store, although it is also free to download.
+Note that you do not require an iTunes Store account to download either podcasts or iTunes U content, except for any iTunes U content that may be restricted to your own organization.

 Managing Podcasts and iTunes U Content

-Podcasts and iTunes U content are organized into their own respective sections in iTunes 9, but each is managed in much the same manner.
-Episodes are organized into their respective podcast or iTunes U series, and the view can be collapsed or expanded to display the individual episodes below each heading.
+Although Podcasts and iTunes U content are organized into their own respective sections in iTunes, each is managed in the same manner.
+Episodes are organized into their respective podcast or iTunes U collection, and the view can be collapsed or expanded to display the individual episodes below each heading.
 Audio and video content is organized in the same section, with video content being indicated simply by a video icon beside the episode.
-Note that some podcasts or iTunes U series’ may include both audio and video episodes; these will be organized under the same podcast subscription heading.
+Note that some podcasts or iTunes U series’ may include both audio and video episodes or even PDF documents as supplemental material; these will be organized under the same podcast subscription heading with videos and PDF files indicated with a video or book icon, respectively.

 iTunes keeps track of which podcast or iTunes U episodes you’ve listened to or watched, indicating unplayed episodes with a solid blue dot and partially-played episodes with a half-filled blue dot.
-The number of unplayed episodes is also displayed beside the “Podcasts” entry in the iTunes library source list on the left.
+The number of unplayed episodes is also displayed beside the “Podcasts” and “iTunes U” entries in the iTunes library source list on the left.

 Podcast and iTunes U listings can also be viewed in Grid View and Cover Flow views.
 In Grid View, the number of new episodes within each subscription is shown as a blue badge count over the artwork.
 Note that this number represents the number of new episodes and does not include partially-watched episodes.